Director of Counseling Center

 Leah received a B.A. in Christian Education from Wheaton College and a Masters in Counseling and Youth and Family Ministries from Denver Seminary in 1997.

-In addition to talk therapy, Leah has specialized training in Accelerated Resolution Therapy (ART) and Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+In addition to talk therapy, Leah is a Master Practitioner in Accelerated Resolution Therapy (ART) and has specialized training in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 ART is an evidence-based approach that helps individuals reconsolidate traumatic memories so they no longer elicit strong emotional or physical responses.
 This allows thoughts to change naturally and enables individuals to experience post-traumatic growth.
 ART therapy can be helpful for depression, anxiety, trauma, and any distressing feelings or scenes.
 ART is a new therapy to Utah, but not to the greater United States, and is shown to achieve benefits much more rapidly than traditional talk therapy (usually within 1-5 sessions).
 More information about ART can be found here.

 EMDR is a method of psychotherapy that has been widely researched as an effective method of treatment for trauma, post-traumatic stress disorder (PTSD), and disturbing memories.
 EMDR can also be effective in treating anxiety.
 EMDR is an integrative psychotherapeutic approach that assists an individual to process memories and promote emotional healing.
 Click here for a video that explains more about EMDR.